Shruthi48/react-advanced/README.md

 ```

 6. yarn add react react-dom webpack
-7. include `babel-polyfill` in webpack.config
+7. include `babel-polyfill` in webpack.config (to support async await)

+#### Rule of thumbs ####
+` create variables inside class component only if it needs to be created everytime the component renders or else define it in global space `